Written by:

 The first question is: what does the user need to do, and what's the simplest possible path to let them do it?

-Getting that logic right on paper, before a single screen is designed or a single line of code is written, is the most valuable thing you can do at this stage.
+Getting that logic right on paper is the most valuable thing you can do at this stage.
 It's also the cheapest.
 Changing a flow in a document takes minutes.
-Changing it in a built product takes weeks.
+Changing it in a built product takes weeks, and by then you have engineers, timelines, and costs attached to every decision.
+The founders who skip this step almost always pay for it later, usually when they are deep into development and realize the core flow has a fundamental problem that nobody caught early because nobody mapped it out.

 Your idea has a feeling.
 The product needs to match it.

 This is what happens when the product is built without someone whose job is to translate the vision into the actual experience.
-The developers build what they're given.
+Developers build what they're given.
 If what they're given doesn't carry the soul of the idea, the product won't either.
+It's not a failure of execution.
+It's a failure of translation, and it happens all the time in early-stage startups where the design step gets treated as optional or rushed.

 What you actually need before you start building

-A clear user flow showing how people move through the product.
-A visual direction that matches the brand and the feeling you want to create.
-A set of screens detailed enough for a developer to build from without guessing.
+When founders ask what they need to go from idea to product, the answer is usually simpler than they expect.
+You need three things: a clear user flow showing how people move through the product, a visual direction that matches the brand and the feeling you want to create, and a set of screens detailed enough for a developer to build from without guessing.

 The takeaway